Skip to Content

 Even though hip dysplasia is a genetic condition, most dogs are born with normal hips.

-One of the main factors that contribute to the development is improper weight, along with excessive growth rate and rigorous (or too little) exercise in puppies.
+One of the main factors that contribute to the development is improper weight, along with a rapid growth rate and rigorous (or too little) exercise in puppies.

 The symptoms of hip dysplasia can appear as early as 4 months of age.